-Among vocational rehabilitation participants returning to work at plan completion, the ratio of the return-towork wage to the pre-injury wage changed little between 2005 and 2023 for those returning to their pre-injury employer (Figure 4.17).
-For workers going to a different employer, the ratio declined in 2008 and 2009 but recovered in later years to nearly the same ratio as workers returning to the same employer.
+Among vocational rehabilitation participants returning to work at plan completion, the ratio of the return-towork wage to the pre-injury wage changed little between 2006 and 2024 for those returning to their pre-injury employer (Figure 4.17).
+For workers going to a different employer, the ratio declined in 2008 and 2009, but recovered in later years to nearly the same ratio as workers returning to the same employer.

-- For workers returning to their pre-injury employer, the average wage ratio was between 98% and 100% from 2005 to 2023. - For workers going to a different employer, the wage ratio was 98% for closures in 2023; this was 22 percentage points higher than the low point of 76% reached in 2009. - The increase in the wage ratio for workers returning to work in closure-years 2021 and later may reflect increasing wages and a greater range of job opportunities due to labor market shortages.59
+- For workers returning to their pre-injury employer, the average wage ratio was between 97% and 100% from 2006 to 2024. - For workers going to a different employer, the wage ratio was 93% for closures in 2024; this was 17 percentage points higher than the low point of 76% reached in 2009 and 5% lower than in 2023 and 2022. - The increase in the wage ratio for workers returning to work in closure-years 2021 and later may reflect increasing wages and a greater range of job opportunities due to labor market shortages.59